ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

     listener
     DESTINATION lib/${PROJECT_NAME})

-Make sure to save the file, and then your pub/sub system should be ready for use.
+Make sure to save the file, and then your pub/sub system should be ready.

 .. _cpppubsub-build-and-run: